 (Total size) 60cm x 120cm, gum dichromate on hand-made bark paper, 2006

-The Memento El Grande works are part of a larger series that explored the use of the materiality of the photograph itself – rather than an explicit referent – to construct and convey the intended meaning.
+The Memento El Grande works are part of a series that explored the use of the materiality of the photograph itself – rather than an explicit referent – to construct and convey meaning.
 These photographs are made from the ‘referent’ - El Grande; they are the skin (bark) and the heart (burnt core) of the tree.
-The paper that the photograph is on is made from the bark, and the pigment of the photograph's pictorial content is charcoal from the burnt heart of El Grande.

 These photographs are from an artist book project - Echo.
 Pictured are the remnants of the forest formerly surrounding Lake Echo, located in central Tasmania.

 Lake Echo is part of a string of lakes that provide hydro-electricity for Tasmania; while it was once a natural lake of sandy shores and islets crouched in a magnificent forest valley, that beauty has been drowned as the lake was considerably enlarged in the hydro scheme.

 These tree remains rose from the depths of the lake during a prolonged dry period.

 The story of the discovery of this lake, as recounted by Dr Ross in 1825, formed the conceptual impetus for this project and is recounted in this limited edition artist book.
 2013